dherrendoerfer/The-Robin-3D-Printer-Project/STL-Files/Bad-Robin/Build-Instructions.md

 and into the guide and fix with a M3 nut.

-Install the 11x5x5mm bearing into the Z-axis idler, or insert the ball bearing ball into the rod hole (depending on the type of idler you are using)
+Install the 11x5x5mm bearing into the Z-axis idler, or insert the ball bearing ball into the rod hole (depending on the type of idler you are using).
+Make sure that the lower edge facing the profile is very clean, so the idler sits snug on the lower profile and the bearing to the threaded rod has no play.

 Place the decoupler on the rod and insert the rod onto the idler.
 Slip the decoupler onto two screws protruding fron the X-axis rail, the decouplers screw should be on the side of